wheat-thin-wiens/dotfiles/dotfiles_README.md

 ## Python Libraries

 - BeautifulSoup4
-- bext
+- bext (not available from arch repository)
 - django
+- mysql.connector (`sudo pacman -S python-mysql-connector`)
 - numpy
 - pandas
 - pygame
-- pyinstaller
+- pyinstaller (not available from arch repository)
 - pyqt5
-- spotipy
+- spotipy (not available from arch repository)

+To install in arch linux, ensure python and pip are installed via pacman using the following commands:
+`sudo pacman -S python`
+`sudo pacman -S python-pip`

+To install packages on arch, the following command must be used:
+`sudo pacman -S python-[package name]`

 ## NeoVim Configuration